VFA-102: 1990s

 The squadron embarked on USS America again in December 1991 for a six-month deployment to the Mediterranean and Persian Gulf.

 In early August 1993, the squadron embarked on USS America to begin their third Mediterranean deployment in three years.
 During this deployment the squadron conducted humanitarian operations off the coast of Bosnia-Herzegovina supporting Operation Provide Promise and Operation Deny Flight.
 In late October the squadron supported Operation Restore Hope off the coast of Mogadishu, Somalia.
 By mid-December they were supporting Operation Southern Watch in Iraq.
+During this deployment the Diamondbacks were the first F-14 squadron in the Navy to deploy with the new carrier airwing model of only one Tomcat squadron per airwing.
+VF-102's sister squadron, VF-33, The Starfighters were disestablished in late 1993.
+Fleet wide as the Navy made the transition to the new airwing model, most of the Tomcat Squadrons that were TARPS Pod capable were kept in service while most of the other Tomcat Squadrons that were not TARPS Pod capable saw themselves being diestablished.
+As VF-102 was the lone Tomcat Squadron for CVW-1 onboard USS America, they absorbed additional F-14A's into the squadron.
+Prior to leaving Norfolk in August of 93 they absorbed additional Tomcat's into the squadron bringing their total to 14 from the previous number of 9 aircraft.
+Additional Pilots and RIO's were brought into the squadron as well to handle the increased work load within the airwing.
+During this deployment the Diamondbacks of VF-102 achieved a record 98.7% sortie completion rate for the deployment.
+A record that still stands today.

-In June 1994, the squadron returned to NAS Oceana and transitioned to the F-14B aircraft.
+In February 1994, the squadron returned to NAS Oceana and transitioned to the F-14B aircraft.
 The squadron's 1995-1996 Mediterranean cruise began with an emergency sortie to the Adriatic Sea to take part in Operation Deliberate Force.
 They then proceeded to the Persian Gulf in support of Operation Southern Watch.
 Placement of U.S. ground forces in Bosnia, led to another America emergency sortie back to the Adriatic in December.
 The squadron remained in the Adriatic for the remainder of the cruise, logging more than 4,000 hours and over 1,900 traps during the deployment.